 To drive to the community from Alice Springs, travel 70 Kilometres (km) north along the Stuart Highway; turn right along the Plenty Highway for 90 km and then turn left 20 km past Gemtree and continue for 28 km on unsealed road to the community.

-Engawala has a women's centre, childcare, school and remote health clinic as well as a Shire office.
-See also DLGH Bustel site.
+Engawala has a women's centre, childcare, school, remote health clinic, Council office, as well as a recreation hall with a youth program.

-Ward Councillors: Cr Adrian Dixon, Cr James Glenn, Cr Benedy Bird, Cr Marlene Tilmouth.
+Ward Councillors: Cr Adrian Dixon (President), Cr James Jampajimpa Glenn, Cr Jeff Iversen and Cr Nathaniel Dixon.

 Phone (08) 8956 9989